dotCMS/plugin-seeds/OSGi/com.dotcms.tuckey/README.md

 ________________________________________________________________________________________

-h2.
-Testing
+## Testing

-* *Accessing our simple test servlet*: http://localhost:8080/app/helloworld
+* *Testing the forward rule (non dotCMS resource)*: http://localhost:8080/example/forwardTuckey/
-* *Testing the forward rule*: http://localhost:8080/example/url/forward
+* *Testing the forward rule (dotCMS resource)*: http://localhost:8080/example/forwardDotCMS/
-* *Testing the redirect rule*: http://localhost:8080/example/url/redirect
+* *Testing the redirect rule*: http://localhost:8080/example/redirect/
+* *Testing the rewrite rule*: http://localhost:8080/example/rewrite/locations/
-* *Testing the conditions*: http://localhost:8080/example/url/condition -> If call it using google Chrome it will display the message "from google Chrome" if not, will do nothing (404 error).
+* *Testing the conditions*: http://localhost:8080/example/condition -> If call it using google Chrome it will display the message "from google Chrome" if not, will do nothing (404 error).